Net Worth

 - In 2017, Hadwin auditioned for The Voice Kids UK and made it to the finals before being eliminated.

-- On America’s Got Talent in 2018, Hadwin received a Golden Buzzer moment from Howie Mandel that pushed her through to the live shows.
+- On America’s Got Talent in 2018, Hadwin received a Golden Buzzer moment from Howie Mandel, which propelled her through to the live shows.

 - After being eliminated as a finalist on AGT, Hadwin performed five live shows in Las Vegas with the show’s winner, Shin Lim.